Odilo Globocnik: Activities in Italy

-In Slovene Littoral, Slovene Partisans were fought both by Germans and by the Littoral Home Guard, which was also under Globocnik's direct command.
+In Slovene Littoral, Slovene Partisans were fought both by Germans and by the Littoral Home Guard, which was also under Globočnik's direct command.
 It provided Germans with lists of locations of Liberation Front of the Slovene Nation hideouts and suspicious individuals (described as propagandists).

-With the advance of Allied troops, Globocnik retreated into Austrian Carinthia and finally went into hiding high in the mountains near Weissensee, still in the company of his closest staff members.
+With the advance of Allied troops, Globočnik retreated into Austrian Carinthia and finally went into hiding high in the mountains near Weissensee, still in the company of his closest staff members.

 Death

-Globocnik was tracked down and captured by a British armoured cavalry unit on 31 May 1945 in Carinthia, Austria.
-A unit from the 4th Queen's Own Hussars, found him on the Möslacher Alm, a 1250 m mountain in the Eastern Alps, with seven other wanted Nazis including Georg Michalsen, Friedrich Rainer, Ernst Lerch, Hermann Höfle, Karl Hellesberger, Hugo Herzog and Friedrich Plöb.
-Globocnik was taken to Paternion in Villach-Land District to be interrogated.
-However, before he was questioned, Globocnik committed suicide by biting on a cyanide capsule.
+Globočnik was tracked down and captured by a British armoured cavalry unit on 31 May 1945 in Carinthia, Austria.
+A unit from the 4th Queen's Own Hussars, found him on the Möslacher Alm, a 1250 m mountain in the Eastern Alps, with seven other wanted Nazis: Georg Michalsen, Friedrich Rainer, Ernst Lerch, Hermann Höfle, Karl Hellesberger, Hugo Herzog and Friedrich Plöb.
+Globočnik was taken to Paternion in Villach-Land District to be interrogated.
+However, before he was questioned, Globočnik committed suicide by biting on a cyanide capsule.

 His body was taken to be buried in a local churchyard, but the priest reportedly refused to have "the body of such a man" resting in consecrated ground.
 A grave was dug outside the churchyard, next to an outer wall, and the body was buried without ceremony.

-Despite contemporary photographs of Globocnik's corpse and reliable reports, such as the Regimental Diary and Field Reports of the 4th Queen's Own Hussars, detailing the circumstances of his capture and suicide, urban legends suggested he survived the war, or that circumstances of his death differed.
-Prior to the 1980s, there was debate over the circumstances of Globocnik's survival; some had speculated that his death in either early May or June 1945 was at the hands of either partisans or a Jewish revenge squad.
-A false version of Globocnik's fate has circulated that says he was turned over to U.S. intelligence by the British.
-This is based on an "official US document signed by US CIC S/A Operations Officer Andrew L. Venters, dated 27 October 1948, more than three years after his supposed death".
+Contemporary photographs of Globočnik's corpse and reliable reports, such as the Regimental Diary and Field Reports of the 4th Queen's Own Hussars, detailed the circumstances of his capture and suicide.
+Some speculated that his death came at the hands of either partisans or a Jewish revenge squad, or that he was turned over alive to US intelligence by the British.
+The latter claim is based on an "official US document signed by US CIC S/A Operations Officer Andrew L. Venters, dated 27 October 1948, more than three years after his supposed death".
 However, this document was exposed as a forgery in the 1980s by the investigative writer and historian, Gitta Sereny; she gives all details in a long article in The Observer newspaper.